bambora-na/dev.na.bambora.com/source/docs/guides/checkout/index.md

 <div style="margin-bottom:24px;"></div>

 ## Browser support

-We actively support the latest versions of all major desktop browsers, including Chrome, Firefox, Microsoft Edge, and Safari.
+We support the latest versions of Chrome, Edge, Safari, and Firefox.

 ### iOS
 * Safari 8+